 Note 1: Internal Marks will be awarded on the basis of two internal written tests each of 10 marks for each paper and the average of both the tests will be taken.

-There will be two experiments.
-The distribution of marks will be as Note 2:
+Note 2: There will be two experiments.
+The distribution of marks will be as follows:

 Three experiments (one from each group